Summer courses – RYA Youth Sailing Schemes

 Cost this year is (£130 for the course and £18 junior membership)

-A place is secured only by providing a booking form (step 2) and payment.
+A place is secured by completing a booking form (step 2), and membership with the payment.

 |Mon-Fri||31 Jul- 4 Aug||Junior Sailing Courses – 5 days||RYA YSS Stage 1 – Beginner|

 |Mon-Fri||7-11 Aug||Junior Sailing Courses – 5 days||RYA YSS Stage 3 & Stage 4 – Advancing|